Engineering Management, M.S.

-The Master's in Engineering Management degree focuses on both technical learning in specific engineering disciplines and different elements of project management (such as cost schedules and delivery requirements) that lead or supervising engineers must understand to perform successfully in the corporate environment.
+The master’s in engineering management degree focuses on both technical learning in specific engineering disciplines and different elements of project management (such as cost schedules and delivery requirements), which supervising or lead engineers must understand to perform successfully in a corporate environment.
 Flexible course offerings and evening class hours make balancing professional and academic obligations more convenient.

-The master’s in Engineering Management program is interdisciplinary in nature, allowing students to work with faculty and other students from a variety of engineering disciplines.
-Since most students are already industry professionals, the learning environment is mature, cooperative and designed for students to work in teams to learn important business practices such as global differences in business ethics and cultural sensitivities.
-Students become familiar with interacting with people from various technological backgrounds—a skill desired by employers.
+The master’s in engineering management program is interdisciplinary in nature, allowing students to work with faculty and other grad students from a variety of engineering disciplines.
+Since most students are already industry professionals, the learning environment is mature, cooperative, and designed for students to work in teams to learn important business practices such as global differences in business ethics and cultural sensitivities.
+Students become familiar with interacting with people from various technological backgrounds—a skill greatly desired by employers.

 We have more than 30 years of experience educating engineering management professionals and our location on the Space Coast’s high-tech corridor provides main-campus students with opportunities to interact with some of the most respected names in technology, such as NASA.
 Plus, Florida Tech’s flexible course offerings and evening class hours make balancing professional and academic obligations more convenient.

-Students earning a master’s in engineering management degree find a learning culture that supports individual creativity, leadership and team building, while fostering ethical decision-making and diversity.
-With a culture consisting of students who may already be working professionals, professors who teach their real-world experience and an international student base with diverse engineering backgrounds, Florida Tech’s Master's in Engineering Management gives students a unique blend of engineering and business expertise that sets them up for success.
+Students earning a master’s in engineering management degree find a learning environment that supports individual creativity, leadership and team building, while fostering ethical decision-making and diversity.
+With a culture consisting of students who may already be working professionals, professors who teach their real-world experience, and an international student base with diverse engineering backgrounds, Florida Tech’s master’s in engineering management gives students a unique blend of engineering and business expertise that sets them up for success.

 Team assignments are an essential part of the engineering management degree program.
-Students tackle problems and challenges that are not merely theoretical in nature, but which are practical issues regularly encountered in industry.
+Students tackle problems and challenges that are not merely theoretical in nature, but are practical issues regularly encountered in industry.
 This team-oriented approach provides students with the opportunity to bring their own unique insights and expertise to the group.
-In-class projects, special independent study topics and master’s theses are all part of the curriculum.
+In-class projects, special independent study topics, and master’s thesis are all part of the curriculum.

-Florida Tech’s research university status ensures that master’s in Engineering Management program students have the tools and facilities to conduct research in their preferred area of interest.
+Florida Tech’s research university status ensures that master’s in engineering management program students have the tools and facilities to conduct research in their preferred area of interest.
 Team assignments are an essential part of the program, with students tackling problems and challenges that are not merely theoretical in nature, but which are practical issues regularly encountered in industry.
 These up-to-date tools and techniques enhance a student’s ability in decision-making and problem solving, which creates stronger, more effective leaders.
-The advanced research centers and laboratories are home to essential engineering equipment and software.

 While many of our engineering management students are currently employed and are pursuing their engineering management degree to enhance their management skills at their current position, 90% of job-searching graduates land a job within three months after graduation.
 Engineering management graduates are immediately ready to step into leading work teams in high-tech firms or advance in their current position.
-Lead engineer, technical supervisor, project manager, or upper management—these are the types of careers graduates can look forward to with a Master's in Engineering Management.
+Lead engineer, technical supervisor, project manager, or upper management—these are the types of careers graduates can look forward to pursuing with a master’s in engineering management.

-Team assignments are an effective format to explore practical industry projects and problems, providing the type of engineering management training that translates to the work graduates will do in their career.
-The curriculum gives students a chance to tackle engineering projects beyond the theoretical, to show their own unique insight and perspective.
+Team assignments are an effective format to explore practical industry projects and problems, providing the type of engineering management training that translates into the work graduates will do in their career.
+The curriculum gives students a chance to tackle engineering projects beyond the theoretical, to demonstrate their unique insights and perspectives.

 Research includes such example topics as: